UNDP กรุงเทพฮับในภูมิภาค

 - Participate in technical missions, consultations, and workshops as required.

-- C. Advise and support Programme Implementation and Coordination.
+- C. Contribute to the Programme Implementation and Coordination.

 - Provide analytical and reporting inputs to donor updates, internal quality assurance, and project documentation.